-Founding Artistic Director Karl Genus (1950 to 1952) helped organize and establish the Directors Guild of America.
-The DGA is the union which represents directors working in film, television, commercials, documentaries, news, sports and new media today.
+Karl Genus founded the Playhouse with his wife Muriel Benson in 1950.
+Mr. Genus, a pioneer in the early days of “live” television, became one of the founding members of the Directors Guild of America.
+The DGA represents directors working in film, television, commercials, documentaries, news, sports and new media today.
 Mr. Genus served on the Board of Directors of the DGA for 27 years, many of those as Vice President, until his passing in 2003.

-William H. (Bill) Putch (1953 to 1983) ran the Playhouse for 30 years.
-He directed over 300 productions, many starring his wife, Emmy Award-winning actress, Jean Stapleton from the classic TV series, All in the Family.
-It was during his tenure that the Playhouse came to national prominence.
+In 1953, William H. (Bill) Putch, a graduate of Carnegie Mellon University, was hired as the new Artistic Director.
+“Putch” as he was affectionately known ran the playhouse for 30 years until his sudden death in November of 1983 at the age of 60.
+He directed over 300 productions, many starring his wife Emmy Award-winning actress, Jean Stapleton from the classic TV series, All in the Family.
+It was during his tenure that the Playhouse achieved national prominence.

-After Mr. Putch’s passing, his daughter, Pamela Putch, and resident actors, Carl Schurr and Wil Love, guided the Playhouse through the following summer season.
+After Mr. Putch’s passing, his daughter, Pamela Putch, and then resident actors, Carl Schurr and Wil Love guided the Playhouse through the following summer season.

 Ms. Putch left Totem Pole Playhouse after the 1984 season.
 She currently serves as the Senior Vice-President of Production for NBC Universal where she oversees all of the network’s prime time programming; as well as, their live televised Broadway musical productions.